Joan Baez: First albums and 1960s breakthrough

 Baez added other instruments to her recordings on Farewell, Angelina (1965), which features several Dylan songs interspersed with more traditional fare.
 Deciding to experiment with different styles, Baez turned to Peter Schickele, a classical music composer, who provided classical orchestration for her next three albums: Noël (1966), Joan (1967), and Baptism: A Journey Through Our Time (1968).
 Noël was a Christmas album of traditional material, while Baptism was akin to a concept album, featuring Baez reading and singing poems written by celebrated poets such as James Joyce, Federico García Lorca, and Walt Whitman.
-Joan featured interpretations of work by then-contemporary composers, including John Lennon and Paul McCartney, Tim Hardin, Paul Simon, and Donovan.
+Joan featured interpretations of work by contemporary composers, including John Lennon and Paul McCartney, Tim Hardin, Paul Simon, and Donovan.

 In 1968, Baez traveled to Nashville, Tennessee, where a marathon recording session resulted in two albums.
 The first, Any Day Now (1968), consists exclusively of Dylan covers.
-The other, the country-music-infused David's Album (1969), was recorded for then-husband David Harris, a prominent anti-Vietnam War protester eventually imprisoned for draft resistance.
+The other, the country-music-infused David's Album (1969), was recorded for husband David Harris, a prominent anti-Vietnam War protester eventually imprisoned for draft resistance.
 Harris, a country music fan, turned Baez toward more complex country-rock influences beginning with David's Album.
 Later in 1968, Baez published her first memoir, Daybreak (by Dial Press).
 In August 1969, her appearance at Woodstock in upstate New York raised her international musical and political profile, particularly after the successful release of the documentary film Woodstock (1970).

 Beginning in the late 1960s, Baez began writing many of her own songs, beginning with "Sweet Sir Galahad" and "A Song For David", both songs appearing on her 1970 (I Live) One Day at a Time album; "Sweet Sir Galahad" was written about her sister Mimi's second marriage, while "A Song For David" was a tribute to Harris.
 One Day at a Time, like David's Album, featured a decidedly country sound.
 Baez's distinctive vocal style and political activism had a significant impact on American popular music.
 She was one of the first musicians to use her popularity as a vehicle for social protest, singing and marching for human rights and peace.
 Pete Seeger, Odetta, and decades-long friend Harry Belafonte were her early social justice advocate influences.
 Baez came to be considered the "most accomplished interpretive folksinger/songwriter of the 1960s".
 Her appeal extended far beyond the folk music audience.
 Of her fourteen Vanguard albums, thirteen made the top 100 of Billboard's mainstream pop chart, eleven made the top forty, eight made the top twenty, and four made the top ten.